- 1 Octave as a System for Combining Musical Notes

 |B||On the 3rd||Above the 1st additional line at the top|

-Sound Raising and Lowering the Sound of a Note
+Raising and Lowering the Sound of a Note

-In some keys sharps and flats are practically not used.
-For example, they are not available by default in the basic keys of C major and A minor do not have sharps or flats by default.
+In certain musical keys, the use of sharps and flats is minimal.
+For example, C major and A minor do not have sharps or flats by default.
 However, there are instances in which a particular sound needs to be raised or lowered by a semitone.
-In such cases sharp or flat is placed directly in front of the desired piano note and is played on keyboard instruments once.
+In such cases, a sharp or flat symbol is placed directly before the desired note and is played on keyboard instruments once.

 Designation of Rests and Their Duration